-- 58. As WFP scales up nutrition approaches, monitoring outcomes over time will become important.
-A recent evaluation notes that mother-and-child health and nutrition was not adequately monitored, with the result that the projects could not "conclusively demonstrate how the food and all the associated support had any effect on long term hunger".
-Showing results will be even more important as WFP seeks to become more effective in focusing on nutrition. - 59.
-WFP has undertaken a rapid scaling up of nutrition-specific programmes and focused more on nutrition-sensitive programmes since the Strategic Plan was approved.
+58. As WFP scales up nutrition approaches, monitoring outcomes over time will become important.
+A recent evaluation notes that mother-and-child health and nutrition was not adequately monitored, with the result that the projects could not "conclusively demonstrate

+- 59. WFP has undertaken a rapid scaling up of nutrition-specific programmes and focused more on nutrition-sensitive programmes since the Strategic Plan was approved.
 The priority now is to integrate nutrition into WFP's programmes and give it greater prominence in its work overall. - 60.
 The Board approved a new nutrition policy in 2012 that formalizes WFP's roles and responsibilities with respect to nutrition strategy and programming, drawing on lessons learned.
 The policy provides the framework for responding to the diverse and substantial challenges of scaling up and institutionalizing nutrition in WFP.
 The challenges include promoting the local development of nutrition products, improving packaging so food reaches beneficiaries intact, and developing expertise to engage stakeholders and host governments in capacity development and the development of national nutrition strategies. - 61.
-One challenge noted in several studies in the importance of having access to staff with technical skills in nutrition.
+One challenge noted in several studies was the importance of having access to staff with technical skills in nutrition.
 Another challenge in integrating nutrition into WFP's programmes is related to the tonnage-based budgeting system in place since WFP was founded, which favoured heavier foods over lightweight nutritional products.
 Following a review of the financial framework and consultation with the Board, adjustments to internal systems are being made to establish a value-based budgeting framework.
-This must be supported by education and training for staff to ensure that the flexibility allowed by the Board-approved change is fully deployed in the field.

-F/EB.1/2012/0-C).
+This must be supported by education and training for staff to ensure that the flexibility allowed by the Board-approved change is fully deployed in the field. - 62.
+Strong partnerships will be critical in overcoming these challenges, from private-sector partnerships focused on research, funding and technical assistance for nutrition programmes to working with NGOs and United Nations partners to enhance the implementation of nutrition-specific programmes coherently and effectively.
+An evaluation noted ambiguities in perceptions of WFP's roles and responsibilities in nutrition.
+A recent update of WFP's Memorandum of Understanding (MOU) with UNICEF clarified the division of labour, which has been working well in the Sahel.
+WFP signed updated MOUs in 2010 and 2011 with UNFPA and UNHCR, which emphasize the role of nutrition and define ways in which each agency can contribute. - 63.
+WFP and other United Nations agencies are committed to continuing to coordinate and harmonize their efforts globally through mechanisms such as the Scaling Up Nutrition movement, the REACH partnership for ending child hunger, the Standing Committee on Nutrition and the cluster system so as to ensure effectiveness and efficiency in addressing the multiple causes of undernutrition in a complementary and holistic way.
+At the country level, the agencies will be developing joint strategies to assist governments on nutrition through REACH, the cluster system and United Nations frameworks.

+16 WFP/EB.1/2012/6-A (cited in footnote 14).

-12 "Summary Report of the Strategic Evaluation of WFP's Role in Ending Long-Term Hunger" (WFP/EB.1/2012/6-C).
+13 "Summary Report of the Strategic Evaluation of WFP's Role in Ending Long-Term Hunger" (WFP/EB.1/2012/6-C).